martinapugliese/askademic/README.md

 * it works pretty well for this use cases

 Askademic is built on [PydanticAI](https://ai.pydantic.dev/) as its agents framework.

-## ⚠️ Warning

-This project is currently in beta.
-We are currently sorting out some issues that arose with people using it, specifically in regards to the summariser feature: sometimes the agent gets stuck in an (infinite?) loop where it doesn't produce an answer.
-Stay tuned!

 ## Requirements